 A quick trip to the Dollar Store led me down many aisles where I could not purchase products.

-Most parents are likely stocked up on kids art supplies but we were running low.
+Most parents are stocked on kids’ art supplies, but we were running low.

-Oftentimes holidays are associated with spending money and buying gifts and Mother’s Day is on that list.
+Often holidays are associated with spending money and buying gifts, and Mother’s Day is on that list.